• Website Packages

 What If You Actually Miss the Candidate Filing Deadline?

-There are narrow exceptions, but they are fact-specific:
+There are narrow exceptions, but they tend to be fact-specific:

 • An election office misrecorded or misplaced a timely filing.